 Our program utilizes a collaborative, multi-disciplinary team approach—we believe that is the best way to treat you as a whole person and address your health care needs in a comprehensive fashion.
 In addition to hematology and medical oncology physicians with vast experience in multiple myeloma and related diseases, the team includes skilled nurse practitioners, physician assistants, registered nurses, clinical social workers, dietitians, and pharmacists.
-The team also includes leading experts from Mount Sinai’s Bone Marrow Transplant Program and specialists from other clinical services such as pathology, radiology, immunology, genomics, infectious diseases, orthopedic surgery, cardiology, and nephrology.
-As a patient at Mount Sinai, you have access to the finest specialists.
+The team also includes leading experts from Mount Sinai’s Bone Marrow Transplant Program and Cellular Therapy Service and specialists from other services such as Pathology, Radiology, Immunology, Genomics, Infectious Diseases, Orthopedic Surgery, Cardiology, and Nephrology.
+As a patient at Mount Sinai, you have access to the finest doctors in all medical specialties.